nathanielyong/Project-41-Backend/Readme.md

 ## Backend Setup

 1. Clone this repository to your local machine.
-2. Open a terminal and navigate to the project's backend directory: `cd redistributor-backend`.
+2. Open a terminal and navigate to the project's backend directory: `cd project41-backend`.
 3. Update the MySQL database connection settings in the `application.properties` file.
 4. Build the backend project using Maven: `mvn clean install`.
 5. Run the backend application in your IDE or with the command: `mvn spring-boot:run`.